cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 #### (4) On a Mac (or maybe Linux too?)
 Set JAVA_HOME to your Java installation path in the file "~/.Renviron".

 Apparently on windows, once you install Java, this step is unnecessary!
+Lucky you.

 <!-- On Windows, This step should be unnecessary; check your registry to make sure JAVA_HOME is set.
 The Java installation step should have taken care of this.